core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A resource collection is a group of related resources that share a common base URI.
 In this case the the topic collection contains resources of the type "topic-configuration".
 CoAP clients can discover and interact with the resources in a collection by sending CoAP requests to the URI of the collection.

 topic-configuration:

 : An entry within a topic collection in a broker.
 A topic-configuration resource is used for configuration purposes before any data can be published.
 CoAP clients can propose new topics to be created, but it is up to the broker to decide whether and how a topic is created.
 The broker also decides the URI of each topic-configuration and the topic-data resource when hosted at the broker.
 The creation, configuration, and discovery of topics at a broker are specified in {{topics}}.
 The lifecycle of a topic is specified in {{topic-lifecycle}}.
 Interactions about the topic-data are defined in {{topic-data-interactions}}.
 The topic-configuration URI is NOT used to to publish and subscribe to data.
+Throughout this document the word "topic" and "topic-configuration" can appear interchangeably.

 topic-data resource:
 : Topic-configuration resources contain a property called "topic-data".
 The topic-data resource is a CoAP URI used by publishers and subscribers to publish (PUT) and subscribe (GET with Observe) to data (see {{topics}}).

 broker:
-: A CoAP server that hosts one or more topic collections containing topic-configurations and sometimes also topic_data resources.
+: A CoAP server that hosts one or more topic collections containing topic-configurations and sometimes also topic-data resources.
 The broker is responsible for the store-and-forward of state update representations when the topic-data URI points to a resource hosted on the broker.
 The broker is also responsible of handling the topic lifecycle as defined in {{topic-lifecycle}}.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.

 ## CoAP Publish-Subscribe Architecture